conan-io/conan-package-tools/README.md

 ## Working with Bintray: Configuring repositories

 Use the argument `upload` or environment variable `CONAN_UPLOAD` to set the URL of the repository where you want to upload your packages.
 Will be also used to read from it.
+Use `CONAN_PASSWORD` environment variable to set the API key from Bintray.
+If you are using travis or appveyor you can use a hidden enviroment variable from the repository setup package.

+To get an API key in Bintray to "Edit profile"/"API key".

 Use the argument `remotes` or environment variable `CONAN_REMOTES` to configure additional repositories containing needed requirements.